1. Plummeting food production

 3. More eating at home

-Remember when eating at home, either because the restaurants you liked were closed or because you were working remotely, seemed like a can’t-miss way to save a few bucks on food every week?
+Remember when eating at home seemed like a can’t-miss way to save a few bucks on food every week?

-Ironically, eating more frequently at home is one of the reasons we’re paying more for food — and scrambling to find creative ways to save and make more money.
+Ironically, eating more frequently at home is one of the reasons we’re paying more for groceries — and scrambling to find creative ways to save and make more money.

 A few million people eating a few extra lunches at home every week takes a monstrous bite out of the U.S. food supply.
 As food gets more scarce, there’s really only one direction prices can go.

-One easy way to give yourself a regular discount at the grocery store is by using an app that rewards you with cash back — just for snapping a photos of your receipts.
+One easy way to give yourself a regular discount at the grocery store is by using an app that rewards you with cash back — just for snapping a photo of your receipt.

 4. Wild weather

 Extreme weather has hammered the global supply chain.
-Just look at the recent storms that crippled Texas — and destroyed crops and livestock and badly disrupted food distribution in the Lone Star State.
+Just look at the winter storms that crippled Texas — and destroyed crops and livestock and badly disrupted food distribution in the Lone Star State.

 Texas Agriculture Commissioner Sid Miller told multiple media outlets that dairies were forced to dump 14 million gallons of milk during the crisis.